up42/docs/source/reference/glossary.rst

       specified in Longitude/Latitude based on `WGS 84
       <http://www.opengis net/def/crs/OGC/1.3/CR 84>`__.

+   console
+      The **U**\ ser **I**\ nterface of the UP42 platform.
+It allows you to do all actions related with :term:`project`, :term:`workflow`, :term:`job` as well as manage your account and credit settings.

+   demo project
+      Project that is created when a customer confirms the email address associated with his/her account.
+This project comes with consists of a simple :term:`workflow` of a data and processing :term:`block`.
+The workflow is also automatically instantiated (run) to provide a first :term:`job` output.

    full scene
       Data block output that includes the complete area covered by the satellite instrument when it it was over that area.
 In this